machine-learning-apps/actions-argo/README.md

     runs-on: ubuntu-latest
     steps:

-    # This copies the file in this repo, particulary the yaml workflow spec needed for Argo.
+    # This copies the files in this repo, particulary the yaml workflow spec needed for Argo.
     - name: Step One - checkout files in repo
       uses: actions/checkout@master

-    # Get Credentials (the kubeconfig file) for the GKE cluster, copies kubeconfig into /github/workspace/.kube/config
+    # Get credentials (the kubeconfig file) the k8 cluster.
+Copies kubeconfig into /github/workspace/.kube/config
     - name: Step Two - Get kubeconfig file from GKE
       uses: machine-learning-apps/gke-kubeconfig@master
       with: